jameshood118/test-vue-mirage/README.md

 # test-vue-mirage

-testing a vue with mirage set up for funsies
+Oh look, hes trying to set up a vue with mirage thingy can he succeed?